 Launched by the United Nations in September 2018 by more than 30 founding media organizations – encompassing more than 100 media and entertainment outlets – the SDG Media Compact seeks to inspire media and entertainment companies around the world to leverage their resources and creative talent to advance the Sustainable Development Goals.

-IN FOCUS: QUALITY EDUCATION
+IN FOCUS: GENDER EQUALITY

 NOTE: If you are interested in using the multimedia resources, please contact samaanM@un.org for the broadcast-quality version.

 11 – 22 March | 63rd Session of the Commission on the Status of Women

 Focusing on the need for better social protection systems, access to public services and sustainable infrastructure for gender equality, the Commission on the Status of Women (CSW) remains a critical global intergovernmental body exclusively dedicated to the promotion of gender equality and the empowerment of women.